Mapping Patient-Perceived Physician Traits from Nationwide Online Reviews with LLMs: Code Availability

 \section{Code Availability}

-The custom code for LLM-based trait extraction, statistical analysis, and visualization will be made publicly available upon publication acceptance.
-Key components include: (1) LLM agent implementations for personality trait extraction, (2) data preprocessing and validation pipelines, (3) statistical analysis scripts for subgroup comparisons and clustering, and (4) visualization code for all figures.
-Prior to publication, code is available from the corresponding author upon reasonable request for academic purposes.
+Custom code for LLM-based trait extraction, statistical analysis, and visualization will be made publicly available upon publication acceptance.
+The released code is intended for aggregate, nationwide research only and should not be applied to individual physician credentialing, hiring, or performance evaluation without independent clinical validation and appropriate ethical review.
+Key components include (1) LLM agent implementations for personality trait extraction, (2) data preprocessing and consistency-check pipelines, (3) statistical analysis scripts for subgroup comparisons and clustering, and (4) visualization code for all figures.
+Prior to publication, code is available from the corresponding author on reasonable request for academic purposes.